 Choosing a Share Dealing Provider for Limited Companies

-These are just a few of the great options out there you can utilize for a share dealing account.
-Many of them are unique or have their own little niche that appeals to customers in some way.
+These are just a few of the great options available if you're looking for a share dealing account.
+Many of them are unique or have their own niche that might appeal to certain customers.

-Some will charge you for the account and then charge specific trading fees.
-Others will allow you to use a free account, but may charge for every little thing you do.
-And even others will have free accounts, but their paid accounts have the better features.
+Some might charge you for the account and then charge specific trading fees.
+Others will allow you to use a free account, but may charge for every transaction you make.

 Take the time to really dig into the fee setup for any share dealing account you are interested in.
 It’s important to know and understand the fees and how they may impact your company.